George Carrington

-George Carrington (March 15, 1711 – February 7, 1785), was a surveyor, merchant, planter and legislator in the Colony of Virginia, who supported independence.
-His 38-year service in the Virginia House of Burgesses and House of Delegates was only briefly interrupted.
-As one of Virginia’s most significant landholders, he became the patriarch of the influential Carrington family.
+George Carrington (March 15, 1711 – February 7, 1785), was a surveyor, merchant, planter and legislator in the Colony of Virginia, who supported independence, as did his sons.
+As one of Virginia’s most significant landholders and with nearly four decades of part-time legislative service in the Virginia House of Burgesses and House of Delegates (with only brief interruptions), he is now considered the patriarch of the influential Carrington family.

 Early and family life

-Carrington was born in Barbados to his parents, Dr. Paul Carrington and Henningham nee’ Codrington, in 1711.
-His father was a merchant and physician, who emigrated from Britain to St. Philip's Parish in Barbados about 1700.
+Carrington was born in Barbados in 1711 to Dr. Paul Carrington and his wife Henningham nee’ Codrington.
+His father was a merchant and physician who emigrated from Britain to St. Philip's Parish in Barbados about 1700.
 He is thought to have been lost at sea in 1716.
 Carrington’s mother died in 1744.
 Genealogists suggest her lineage with Simon Codrington, who in 1615 had been a shareholder of the Virginia Company.
 Also possible is her lineage with Robert Codrington, Simon's grandson, and as well John Codrington, Barbados' treasurer and colonel in the Life Guards.

-Carrington likely had four or five of brothers who survived to adulthood, of whom John, Paul and Robert Carrington remained in Barbados with their mother.
-In 1723, he sailed with other kinsmen Joseph and William Mayo to the Virginia colony.
+George Carrington likely had four or five brothers who survived to adulthood, of whom John, Paul and Robert Carrington remained in Barbados with their mother.
+In 1723, he sailed with kinsmen Joseph and William Mayo to the Virginia colony.

 Career

 Planter

-Carrington initially settled near future Richmond at the falls of the James River, and assisted shop owner Joseph Mayo.
-According to oral family tradition, he accompanied Joseph's brother William Mayo on the 1728 expedition to survey the boundary between the Virginia and North Carolina colonies.
-Joseph Mayo deeded land to Carrington in 1732 on the occasion of the latter’s wedding when he married William Mayo's daughter Margaret.
-Carrington journeyed west to patent that land in future Cumberland County – 5,600 acres that became his Boston Hill plantation on the James near present-day Cartersville.
-He later patented another 28,000 acres along that frontier in today’s Albemarle, Buckingham, and Goochland Counties.
+Carrington initially settled near future Richmond at the falls of the James River, and assisted local merchant Joseph Mayo (who traded furs and tobacco to English factors for goods grown or manufactured in England, other colonies or abroad).
+According to oral family tradition, Carrington accompanied Joseph's brother William Mayo on the 1728 expedition to survey the boundary between the Virginia and North Carolina colonies.
+Joseph Mayo clearly deeded land to Carrington in 1732 on the occasion of the latter’s wedding (when Carrington married William Mayo's daughter Margaret).
+Carrington also journeyed west to patent land in then vast Goochland County – 5,600 acres that became his Boston Hill plantation on the James River near present-day Cartersville.
+Carrington later patented another 28,000 acres along that frontier, and with increasing population Goochland County split, so Boston Hill plantation became located in Cumberland County and other former Carrington land is now in Albemarle and Buckingham Counties.
 Carrington, William Mayo and William Cabell (1700-1774) soon became three of the largest landowners in southern Virginia, and developed plantations; they utilized enslaved labor, as in Barbados.